Message from the Director

-The St. Kate's - St. Thomas MSW is appropriate for those seeking to practice direct psychotherapy and counseling with individuals, families and groups, as well as for all who wish to employ a fully-informed, diagnostic lens through which to serve the bio-psycho-social-spiritual needs of their clients.
-Building on the person-in-environment and strengths perspectives at the core of social work practice, our graduates are prepared to:
+Embracing a broad definition of clinical social work practice, the St. Kate's - St. Thomas MSW is appropriate for those seeking to practice direct psychotherapy and counseling with individuals, families and groups, as well as for those who wish to employ a fully informed, diagnostic lens to serve the bio-psycho-social-spiritual needs of their clients.
+Building on core social work concepts (ecological systems theory, person in the environment, and strengths perspectives), our graduates are prepared to:

 Click here for a description of the St. Kate's - St. Thomas MSW in clinical social work practice mission and goals.